Updated April 14, 2023

 Start Using the 50/30/20 Budget

 Making small adjustments to your spending and saving habits now can greatly improve your financial future.
-The 50/30/20 formula is a great tool that can be used in combination with other budgeting strategies and debt relief plans.
+The 50/30/20 formula is a great tool that can be used in combination with other budgeting strategies and debt resolution plans.

 Not sure where to begin with building a budget or saving for emergencies?
 Check out these helpful articles: